WHO THE HECK ARE YOU AND WHY SHOULD I TAKE YOU SERIOUSLY?

 They don’t try to take time to determine the cause of the problem or even treat the cause.
 Instead, they give you a pill from big Pharma to mask the symptom (instead of actually changing the true cause of the problem).

 Now I can’t say every doctor is like this because I rarely will ever drag myself in to see a doctor.
 The ones I have seen have all been like this, however.

 I truly believe in changing the factors that caused a disorder, however, not taking some pill to mask the symptoms.
 Of course, medicine is good for acute symptoms.
 Antibiotics kill harmful bacteria.
-Medicine is good at treating broken bones, etc.
+Medicine is good for treating broken bones, etc.

 I’m very intrigued with self-healing.
 I’ve read countless stories of people who eschewed Western medicine and cured themselves using food, herbs, and/or by changing their thoughts and beliefs.